20 Large-leafed Indoor Plants that Make a Bold Statement in any Space

 Height: 2-3 ft

-Anthurium brownii is a large leafed Anthurium whose large, curly, ribbed, yellow-veined, heart-shaped leaves stand out in any space and feel like a fiddle leaf fig in texture.
+Anthurium brownii is among favored Anthurium varieties and bears large, curly, ribbed, yellow-veined, heart-shaped leaves which will stand out in any space

-Anthurium brownii thrives in bright, indirect light away from direct sunlight, warm and humid conditions and consistently moist, rich, well-drained soil coupled with monthly feeding during the growing season.
+Anthurium brownii flourishes in bright indirect light, average warmth and humidity, and consistently moist, fertile, well-drained soil coupled with monthly feeding in the growing season.
 Learn more on how to grow and care for Anthurium brownii.

 4. Umbrella Tree